Mohammad-Hakim/Elite-Qualifier-Project/README.md

 ## Background

-This is why this application exists.
+This  is a chatbot program.

 ## Install